This post may contain affiliate links. Please read my disclaimer for more information.

-Another medium-roast hitting this list with whole beans, organic blend, and 100% arabica content gives out the sweetest yet the boldest cup of coffee every morning.
+Another medium-roast hitting this list with whole beans, organic blend, and 100% arabica content gives the sweetest yet boldest cup of coffee every morning.

 The beans are hand-picked from three beautiful Arabica locations; south and central America, Africa, and Indonesia.

-Together these blends give a perfect brew.
-Cliff hanger espresso supports four brewing methods; french Press, drip, pour-over, and cold brew, along with espressos.
+Together these blends create the perfect brew.
+Cliff hanger espresso supports five brewing methods; French Press, drip, pour-over, and cold brew, along with espressos.

 The product is 100% organic, kosher, and grown under Canadian rocky mountain hills.
 Kicking Horse coffee also comes in many rich and flavoring tones.